Necrosha: Plot

 In Utopia, Selene's plan leads to the X-Men and X-Force fighting for their lives while the island is consumed by Selene's forces.
 In order to perform the ritual that would turn her into a goddess, Selene needs the mystical dagger that Eli Bard had previously lost when he was attacked by the spirits of Warpath's deceased tribe, so Selene sends her Inner Circle to Utopia to retrieve it.
-During the fight against the X-Men and X-Force, Blink shatters Archangel's wings, and Utopia residents Diamond Lil and Onyxx are killed by Mortis and Wither, respectively.
-The Inner Circle then teleports back to Genosha, taking an unconscious Warpath with them.
-Once Bard gives Selene the knife and proclaims his eternal love for her, Selene fatally stabs him, much to Wither's delight.
-Warpath is eventually rescued by the Vanisher, but Selene absorbs the many souls around her, turning light blue and growing in size.
+The Inner Circle teleports back to Genosha, taking an unconscious Warpath with them.
+Once Bard gives Selene the knife and proclaims his eternal love for her, Selene fatally stabs him.
+Warpath is eventually rescued by the Vanisher, but Selene absorbs the many souls around her.

-Selene finally becomes the goddess she had sought to be for so long, incapacitating sorcerers Doctor Doom, Doctor Strange, and Brother Voodoo in the process.
+Selene gains godlike power, incapacitating sorcerers Doctor Doom, Doctor Strange, and Brother Voodoo in the process.
 Turning to her followers, she commands them to get her more souls.
 Meanwhile, Warpath teaches X-Force the Ghost Dance, a ritual he learned from Ghost Rider that is intended to kill evil spirits such as Selene, and they engage in battle against Selene's Inner Circle.
 During the fight, Thunderbird, Senyaka, and Wither are killed, while both Mortis and Blink are defeated and run away.

 Warpath is able to kill Selene by plunging her own dagger into her chest.
-Shocked that her moment of godhood was taken away so quickly, Selene explodes into rays of light, apparently ending the effect of the corrupted Techno-organic virus in the bodies she had revived.
+Shocked that her moment of godhood was taken away so quickly, Selene explodes into rays of light, apparently ending the effect of the corrupted techno-organic virus in the bodies she had revived.
 X-Force is fractured, with most of its members leaving the team, even though Cyclops states that soon, X-Force will be more necessary than ever.

-Resurrection list

-Selene resurrects the following characters in her quest: